4.9 Star Rating All-American Pest Control Reviews 1303 Reviews

 The wolf spider-These spiders range in size from .04 inches to 1 and ½ inches in length, not including their legs.
 They are typically brown, but because they depend on camouflage for protection, their coloration is generally appropriate to suit their favorite habitat.
 Wolf spiders have the ability to inject venom with their bites if they are aggravated, but bites typically only result in swelling, mild pain and itching.

 Fortunately for home and business owners in Tennessee, although we do have some venomous spiders around, they typically don’t deliver life-threatening bites.
-If you are finding large infestations of spiders around or even inside your property, contacting the Nashville pest control professionals at All-American is your best choice for spider control.
+If you are finding large infestations of spiders around or even inside your property, contacting the Nashville pest control professionals at All-American is your best choice for spider control in Nashville and all of Middle TN.
 Contact us today for more information on our services and to learn more about how we can help you achieve a spider-free home or business!

 Launch Front Chat